-The consolidated financial statements are presented in U.S. Dollar, which is the Parent Company's functional and presentation currency.
-Each entity in the Group determines its own functional currency and items included in the consolidated financial statements of each entity are measured using that functional currency.
+The separate financial statements are presented in U.S. Dollar, which is the Parent Company's functional and presentation currency.
 Transactions in foreign currencies are initially recorded in the functional currency rate ruling at the date of the transaction.
 However, monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency exchange rate prevailing at the reporting date.
-Exchange gains or losses arising from foreign currency translations are charged or credited to the consolidated statement of income.
+Exchange gains or losses arising from foreign currency translations are charged or credited to the separate statement of income.